heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have learned how an application protocol is defined using RFCs.
+In this course, you have learned how an application protocol is defined using RFCs.

 You are able to understand an existing application protocol and define your own